 Inseams and Length

-The hiking shorts on our list come in a range of lengths, which is most commonly measured in terms of the inseam (the length from the crotch seam to the hem).
+The hiking shorts on our list come in a range of lengths, which are most commonly measured in terms of the inseam (the length from the crotch seam to the hem).
 These span from the Patagonia Barely Baggies (2.5 in.) to the Columbia Saturday Trail Long (12 in.).
-We also often see shorts offered in two or more inseam options, such as the Outdoor Research Ad-Vantage (4, 6, and 10 in.).
+We also often see shorts offered in two or more inseam options, such as the Outdoor Research Ferrosi (5, 7, and 9 in., as well as a 12-in.
+Over Short variation).

 The length of short you choose will predominantly come down to a matter of personal preference, although it’s important to acknowledge that longer shorts do offer more protection from both the sun and sharp objects like branches and boulders (on the other hand, shorter designs generally provide more freedom of movement and ventilation).
 Finally, keep in mind that some manufacturers also list an outseam measurement, which specifies the length from the waist to the hem.
 The outseam can give you an idea of how high-waisted the short might be, which many hikers will appreciate for added coverage when bending over and high-stepping over trail obstacles.